300x3/ALWAYSON/README.md

 ### Outstanding items
 1. REVIEW THIS README https://github.com/300x3/ALWAYSON/blob/main/README.md   AND ITS LOCAL WORKING FOLDER   /ALWAYSON   -    THEN PROCEED WITH OPENING THE MASTODON SERVER IN THE TOKODON CLIENT, WHILE LOGGING IN AS 300X3@POSTEO.NET (ADMIN PERMISSION FOR THE SERVER) AND HAVING A CONVERSATION WITH THE OPENCLAW BOT WHICH MUST BE TIED TO A RUNNING LMS LLM (RUNNING LOCALLY)
 2. REVIEW THIS README https://github.com/300x3/ALWAYSON/blob/main/README.md   AND ITS LOCAL WORKING FOLDER   /ALWAYSON   -    FOCUS ON THE GRAPHIC USER INTERFACE SECTION AND IDENTIFY WHAT STILL NEEDS TO BE IMPLEMENTED.
+3. REVIEW THESE ITEMS AND CONFIRM THEY ARE EITHER COMPLETE OR OUTSTANDING, IF OUTSTANDING PROCEED WITH THE RELATED WORK:

-- Sales/payment/Mastodon: need payment-provider selection, pCloud credentials, Mastodon OAuth, and sales API implementation.
+  - Sales/payment/Mastodon: need payment-provider selection, pCloud credentials,Mastodon OAuth, and sales API implementation.
 "BIGCOMMERCE.COM" IS PREFERRED IN ORDER TO HAVE ACCESS TO MANY MARKETS ALONG WITH INVENTORY CONTROL, ETC. HOWEVER ITS REQUIREMENT FOR A MONTHLY PAYMENT IS PROHIBITIVE.
   - Ledger: Corda node requires operator key/cert ceremony (§7 of runbook)
-- Field domain: Heltec V3 deferred pending physical connection
-- Backups: pCloud off-host replication pending credential provisioning
+4. Backups: pCloud off-host replication pending credential provisioning
+5. Field domain: Heltec V3 deferred pending physical connection, REQUEST THAT HELTEC V3 BE PLUGGED IN BY USB-C

 ### Host runtime re-check (verified 2026-08-26)